-• Network Enhancement Program (formally referred to as "Gas Expansion Program" or "GEP") - On June 4, 2015, December 9, 2015 and June 1, 2016, Distribution provided Staff with an update on its network enhancement initiatives, target customer segments and tools, including: the Wilson pilot program, the Richmond pilot program, Phase II projects, Phase III projects, non-heating customers, skips, non-customer clusters near mains, utilizing the Company's Geographic Information System ("GIS") to identify candidates for network enhancement projects, plans for potential franchise expansion, low income initiatives, gas conversion initiatives, and the availability of network enhancement customer incentives.
-On February 8, 2016, Distribution filed its latest Gas Network Enhancement Collaborative Annual Report in Case 13-G-0136, providing a written update on all Company network enhancement initiatives.
+Gas Network Enhancement Pilot Program ("GNEP") (formally referred to as "Gas Expansion Program" or "GEP") - On June 4, 2015, December 9, 2015, June 1, 2016, and December 5, 2017, Distribution provided Staff with an update on its network enhancement initiatives, target customer segments and tools, including: the Wilson pilot program, the Richmond pilot program, Phase II projects, Phase III projects, phase IV projects, non-heating customers, skips, non-customer clusters near mains, utilizing the Company's Geographic Information System ("GIS") to identify candidates for network enhancement projects, low income initiatives, gas conversion initiatives, and the availability of network enhancement customer incentives.
+On September 18, 2017, Distribution filed its latest Gas Network Enhancement Collaborative Annual Report in Case 16-G-0257, providing a written update on all Company network enhancement initiatives.

 - Distributed Generation ("DG") Program Under the DG Program, Distribution utilizes shareholder funds to help customers buydown the cost of installing DG equipment, which in turn lowers customer payback periods.
 Customers sign performance contracts with the Company and may be required to provide security.
 Funding for customer buydowns is recovered through incremental transportation revenues.
-This program was reauthorized by the Commission to operate through March 31, 2018. - Natural Gas Vehicle ("NGV") Program Under the NGV Program, Distribution utilizes shareholder funds to help customers buydown the cost of installing NGV refueling stations, procuring NGV-related equipment, and/or procuring NGV vehicles, which in turn lowers customer payback periods.
+This program was reauthorized by the Commission to operate through March 31, 2018.
+New developments in this program are reported to the Commission publicly and reports are filed in Case 02-G-0858. - Natural Gas Vehicle ("NGV") Program Under the NGV Program, Distribution utilizes shareholder funds to help customers buydown the cost of installing NGV refueling stations, procuring NGV-related equipment, and/or procuring NGV vehicles, which in turn lowers customer payback periods.
 Customers sign performance contracts with the Company and may be required to provide security.
 Funding for customer buydowns is recovered through incremental transportation revenues.
 This program was reauthorized by the Commission to operate through March 31, 2018.
-In addition, on June 4, 2015, December 9, 2015 and June 1, 2016, Distribution provided Staff with updates on the issuance of a RFP for a management company to operate the Mineral Springs NGV station, and on the state of the NGV market in western New York.
-On January 29, 2016, Distribution filed its latest Partnership for NGV Program Report in Case 14-G-0551, providing a written update on all Company NGV initiatives. - Prime-WNY Program Under the Prime-WNY Program, Distribution utilizes shareholder funds to incent large commercial and industrial customers to install incremental natural gas fired equipment at their existing facilities (e.g., system improvements, associated piping, and/or customer equipment).
+In addition, on June 4, 2015, December 9, 2015, June 1, 2016, and December 5, 2017, Distribution provided Staff with updates on the issuance of a RFP for a management company to operate the Mineral Springs NGV station, and on the state of the NGV market in western New York.
+On

+August 9, 2017, Distribution filed its latest Partnership for NGV Program Report in Case 16-G-0257, providing a written update on all Company NGV initiatives.

+Prime-WNY Program - Under the Prime-WNY Program, Distribution utilizes shareholder funds to incent large commercial and industrial customers to install incremental natural gas fired equipment at their existing facilities (e.g., system improvements, associated piping, and/or customer equipment).
 Customers sign performance contracts with the Company and may be required to provide security.
 Funding for customer buydowns is recovered through incremental transportation revenues.
 This program was authorized by the Commission to operate through March 31, 2018.
+On June 2, 2017, Distribution filed its latest Partnership to Revitalize the Industrial Manufacturing Economy of Western New York Report in Case 16-G-0257, providing a written update on all Prime-WNY programmatic activities.